What exactly is the CERF?

-Whether in response to gender-based violence triggered by the COVID‑19 pandemic, floods in Bangladesh or hurricanes in Central America: the Central Emergency Response Fund (CERF) allows the United Nations to react flexibly and swiftly to acute humanitarian crises.
+From gender-based violence triggered by the COVID‑19 pandemic to floods in Bangladesh and droughts in Somalia, the Central Emergency Response Fund allows the United Nations to react flexibly and swiftly to acute humanitarian crises.

 Swift reaction to gender-based violence triggered by COVID‑19

-The swift reaction to the effects of the COVID-19 pandemic and the situation in the Horn of Africa demonstrates the fund’s ability to save lives by providing rapidly available and flexibly deployable resources.
-Since its creation in 2006, the CERF has made available a total of 5.5 billion US dollars to finance emergency assistance in hundreds of crisis situations.
-Today, the CERF has become a crucial pillar of humanitarian assistance.
+Since its creation in 2006, the CERF has made available a total of 7.7 billion US dollars to finance emergency assistance in hundreds of crisis situations.
+It has become a crucial pillar of humanitarian assistance.

-However, it is more than just an aid instrument: it is also a driver of innovation.
-Starting this year, following a proposal by the German government, the fund can also be used to finance anticipatory humanitarian assistance: assistance provided prophylactically to prevent catastrophes from occurring.
-This year, the CERF has already successfully demonstrated the effectiveness of this approach with anticipatory measures to prevent additional damage by the floods in Bangladesh and further escalation of the famine in Somalia.
+However, it is more than just an aid instrument – it is also a driver of innovation.
+Starting this year, following a proposal by the German Government, the fund can additionally be used to finance anticipatory humanitarian assistance as a preventive measure to avert catastrophes.
+This use of the CERF has already proven effective in 2021, for example in limiting the damage caused by the floods in Bangladesh and preventing a further escalation of the hunger crisis in Somalia.

-In 2016, the member states of the United Nations set themselves the goal of raising 1 billion US dollars for the CERF each year.
-Germany is a major contributor, providing more than 10% of this amount.
-In advance of today’s donor conference, the German government called on other donor countries to make generous contributions to the CERF to help it fully accomplish its mission as a relief fund of all, for all.
+In 2016, the member states of the United Nations set themselves the goal of raising one billion US dollars for the CERF each year.
+Germany is a major contributor, providing 13% of this amount.
+The German Government also encourages other donor countries to make generous contributions to the CERF so that it can fully accomplish its mission to be a relief fund by all, for all.